Chatter Back End

 handlers module

-We implement the URL path API handlers in the module handlers.rs
+We implement the URL path API handlers module in the handlers.rs

 :